Lani274/tutorial-flask-login/README.md

         </div>
       </nav>
 ```
-If our user is authenticated (logged in) we will only show the Home and the Logout.
-If the User is logged out it will only show login and sign up.
+Through the Flask template syntax for if statements, we check if the user is actually authenticated.
+If our user is logged in we will only show the Home and the Logout.
+Additionally, is_authenticated will then be set to True.
+This is important, as only authenticated users fulfill the criteria of login_required (vgl.
+Flask-Login — Flask-Login 0.7.0 documentation n.d.).
+If the user is logged out it will only show Login and Sign up and therefore be False in the is_authenticated attribute (vgl.
+Flask-Login — Flask-Login 0.7.0 documentation n.d.).

-Now go to auth.py and look at the log in and sign up render_template.
+Now go to auth.py and look at the login and sign up render_template() function, where we give the current_user information over, in order to continue to work with it in the HTML templates.

 ```python
     return render_template("login.html", user=current_user) # look at this
 ```
-and this

 ```python
     return render_template("sign_up.html", user=current_user) # look at this